alexeilebedev/openacr/txt/intro.md

 Let's use a MariaDB interactive shell as an example.
 You can start one manually, or you can use a provided tool `acr_my` (assuming you successfully built everything), to create a local networkless instance.
-Here is provide the namespace name `dmmeta` because

     $ acr_my -start -shell